NTURacingTeam/nturt_zephyr_common/doc/architecture/survey.rst

 Survey
 ======

-Here are some embedded control system projects.
+Here are some projects that can be referenced for designing an embedded control system.

 Motor Controllers
 =================